 About the Santa Fe Waldorf School

-The 2013/14 academic year marks Santa Fe Waldorf School's 30th anniversary!
+The 2013/14 academic year marked Santa Fe Waldorf School's 30th anniversary!
 In 1983, a group of parents who believed strongly in providing Waldorf education for their children and for the Santa Fe community, established the school with a Kindergarten and grades 1-3.
-Over the years, Santa Fe Waldorf has grown to become the only private school in Santa Fe offering the complete educational journey from Preschool through High School.
-Since our modest beginnings, our enrollment has grown to 250 students and our campus has grown to 13 wooded acres in southeast Santa Fe.
+Over the years, Santa Fe Waldorf has grown to become the only private school in Santa Fe offering the complete educational journey from preschool through high school.
+Since our modest beginnings, our enrollment has grown to approximately 210 students and our campus has grown to 13 wooded acres in southeast Santa Fe.

-The Santa Fe Waldorf School is an independent, nonprofit organization with dual accreditation through the Association of Waldorf Schools of North America and the National Council for Private School Accreditation.
+The Santa Fe Waldorf School is an independent, nonprofit organization with accreditation through the Association of Waldorf Schools of North America (AWSNA).
+Additionally, our school is a member of the Waldorf Early Childhood Association of North America (WECAN).
 We welcome and serve students from a variety of social, economic, ethnic, cultural and international backgrounds.